January 11th - March 2nd

 Mode of Instruction: Online & Blended

 Instructor: Charles Hammersley, Ph.D.

-Understanding of and the ability to analyze programs, services, and resources in relationship to participation requirements (NRPA 8.20)
+Ability to analyze programs, services, and resources in relationship to participation requirements.

 formulate, plan for implementation, and evaluate to which goals and

 objectives for the leisure services and for groups and individuals within

 The following assessment methods will be used to evaluate a students comprehension of the course learning outcomes.

 Extra Credit: Completing the Extra Credit option is worth 5 points added to your final grade.